Revisiting Invex Functions: Explicit Kernel Constructions and Characterizations: Preliminaries on invex functions

 \subsection{Nonsmooth case}

-We introduce the notion of invexity for nonsmooth functions using Clarke subdifferentials (called C-invex function in \cite{mishra08}).
-There are other generalizations of invex functions to nonsmooth functions, but the following one is common and suitable for our purpose.
-See \cite{mishra08} for other generalizations of invexity.
+We introduce nonsmooth invex functions using Clarke subdifferentials (called C-invex functions in \cite{mishra08}).
+There are other generalizations of invex functions to nonsmooth functions \cite{mishra08}, but the following one is common and suitable for our purpose.